lilyanavalley/palconnect/README.md

 A Discord bot that connects to PalWorld Dedicated Server REST API to show real-time player information and server status.

 > [!WARNING]
 > PalConnect is a work in progress!
+Until release version 1.0.0, please assume instability and inconsistency.

 ## Features